Nepomuk5665/ShitTicket/01_Documentation/01_iperka/02_plan.md

 ### Resource Plan
 * @tbz-neil-devlin set the project deadline for **29 October 2024** and established a timeline from **27 August 2024** onward.
+* We have a total period of 180 hours.
 * Based on the schedule in **[ShitTicket/01_Documentation/03_timeTable.csv](https://github.com/Nepomuk5665/ShitTicket/blob/main/01_Documentation/03_timeTable.csv)**, we allocated work across the team (Nepomuk and Inaam) based on availability in the mornings, afternoons, and evenings.
   * **N = Nepomuk**
   * **I = Inaam**